mSvcBench/muBench/Docs/Manual.md

 <img width="350" src="deployer.png">
 </p>

-µBench exploits an underlying container orchestration platform to deploy the service-cells.
+µBench exploits an underlying container orchestration platform to deploy the service-cells forming a µBench application.
 The deployment task is done by a per-platform deployment tool that takes as input the `workmodel.json`, and possible platform configuration files, and eventually uses the platform API to carry out the final deployment.
 Currently, µBench software uses Kubernetes platform only and includes a Kubernetes deployment tool, named K8sDeployer, that must run on a host that has access to a Kubernetes cluster through `kubectl` tool.

 ### Execute a µBench application in a Kubernetes cluster